Vicki Fowler: Conception and childhood characterisation

 The conception of Vicki Fowler in 1985 was one of the first controversial storylines featured in EastEnders since its inception that February, as it involved the pregnancy of a schoolgirl, Michelle Fowler (Susan Tully).
-Exploiting a Whodunit angle, viewers were not initially told who was the father, and press interest in the fledgling show escalated as journalists attempted to guess.
+Exploiting a whodunit angle, viewers were not initially told who was the father, and press interest in the fledgling show escalated as journalists attempted to guess.
 The audience finally discovered his identity in October 1985 on episode 66.
 Written by series co-creator/script-editor Tony Holland and directed by co-creator/producer Julia Smith, it was considered a landmark episode in the show's history.
 Four possible suspects were seen leaving the Square early in the episode: Tony Carpenter (Oscar James), Ali Osman (Nejdet Salih), Andy O'Brien (Ross Davidson), and Den Watts (Leslie Grantham).
 As Michelle waited by their rendezvous point, a car pulled up and the fluffy white legs of the soap landlord's poodle Roly leapt out of a car and gave it all away: Den Watts had fathered Michelle's baby.
 After this storyline the programme started to appear in newspaper cartoons as it moved more and more into the public mainstream.

 Baby Emma Henry originated the role and played Vicki until 1988, when her parents moved to Scotland.
-The role was recast to Samantha Leigh Martin, who learned to call Susan Tully "Mummy Shell" and referred to Letitia Dean who played her mum's best friend, "Daddy Sharon".
+The role was recast to Samantha Leigh Martin, who learned to call Susan Tully "Mummy Shell" and referred to Letitia Dean, who played her mum's best friend, as "Daddy Sharon".
 Tully has commented, "What's lovely about working with Samantha is that she's always happy.
 When it comes to work, she knows it's playing a pretend game, she knows my real name but she knows to call me 'Mummy Shell' when the cameras are running.
 If she isn't involved for a couple of weeks, I like to visit her at home, so she's always relaxed with me."
 Tully worried about this when it came to filming scenes in 1989 where Vicki contracted meningitis and was hospitalised and placed in an incubator with tubes attached to her body.
 Tully said, "[Samantha] has seen me in all kinds of situations but I didn't know how she'd cope if I cried over her".
-At Tully's suggestion, the BBC built a hospital room with minimal equipment and a consultant was present to make sure the BBC had the details correct and that neither the viewers or Samantha would be too distressed.
+At Tully's suggestion, the BBC built a hospital room with minimal equipment and a consultant was present to make sure the BBC had the details correct and that neither the viewers nor Samantha would be too distressed.
 Tully insisted that the child was not present when she had to film scenes of Michelle sobbing over the incubator.

 In 1995, after 9 years onscreen being featured in various plot lines such as kidnapping, Vicki was written out of EastEnders, moving to America with Michelle.